MicrosoftDocs/architecture-center/docs/solution-ideas/articles/demand-forecasting-content.md

   2. Stream Analytics aggregates the streaming data and makes it available for visualization.
   3. Azure SQL Database stores and transforms the consumption data.
   4. Machine Learning implements and executes the forecasting model.
-  5. PowerBI visualizes the real-time energy consumption as well as the forecast results.
+  5. Power BI visualizes the real-time energy consumption and the forecast results.
   6. Finally, Data Factory orchestrates and schedules the entire data flow.

 ## Components

 Key technologies used to implement this architecture:

-* [Azure Event Hubs](https://azure.microsoft.com/services/event-hubs/): Simple, secure and scalable real-time data ingestion
+* [Azure Event Hubs](https://azure.microsoft.com/services/event-hubs/): Simple, secure, and scalable real-time data ingestion
 * [Azure Stream Analytics](https://azure.microsoft.com/services/stream-analytics/): Provide Serverless real-time analytics, from the cloud to the edge
 * [Azure SQL Database](https://azure.microsoft.com/services/sql-database/): Manage your intelligent SQL in the cloud
 * [Azure Machine Learning](https://azure.microsoft.com/services/machine-learning): Build, deploy, and manage predictive analytics solutions
-* [Azure PowerBI](https://azure.microsoft.com/services/developer-tools/power-bi/): Realize the value of your data and bring the insights discovered in Azure data and analytics tools to the organization.
+* [Power BI](https://azure.microsoft.com/services/developer-tools/power-bi/): Realize the value of your data and bring the insights discovered in Azure data and analytics tools to the organization.

 ## Related resources